 As much as Iran’s military and economic support has enabled Iraq to fight back against ISIS, Iraq’s tourists have also played a vital role in supporting Iran’s economy during the embargo imposed by the U.S. and its allies.
 Many Iranians have started to learn the Iraqi slang, and many Iraqis who live in the holy cities in Iraq can communicate in fluent Farsi with Iranian pilgrims.

 It is in the interest of Iran to have a neighbor with a stable political system because needless to say, the security problems in Iraq are impacting Iran strongly.
 The recent terror attacks in Iran are a clear example of what could have happened more often on its soil if it wasn’t collaborating with Iraq in its fight against ISIS.

 On the other hand, it is in the interest of Iraq to have the embargo against Iran lifted completely so trade between the two countries can reach higher levels.
-Iran offers good products, services, and expertise with competitive prices, something that is important to to support Iraq’s rebuilding efforts.
+Iran offers good products, services, and expertise with competitive prices, something that is important to Iraq’s rebuilding efforts.
 Iraqis could also in the future support Iran’s economy through foreign direct investment.
 That said, issues between Iraq and Iran exist, but they should not be the concern of other countries.
 Iraqis and Iranians have managed to negotiate many of them away without the help of a third party.